-You can determine the nitty-gritty of this service, such as the means of communication like phone, email, text or live chat, and the hours of availability of the service.
-You can have this team in-house, or it could also be an external team.
+Determine the nitty-gritty of this service, such as the means of communication like phone, email, text or live chat, and the hours of availability of the service.

-- You should define your pricing metrics that depend on the product you sell and the industry you are in.
+- Also, define your pricing metrics that depend on the product you sell and the industry you are in.
 Some standard metrics for SaaS are price by functionality, user, and tier segmentation.

 - You can offer a free trial to see how your customers interact with the product.
 Only if you are sure that your customers will like your product and buy it after using it in the free trial, then you should give this option to them.